albar965/littlenavmap-manual/src/en/PROFILE.rst

 passed flight plan legs are the same.
 The profile display also follows other map settings like visibility of flight plan line, aircraft and aircraft trail.

+Display options for the flight plan can be changed in :ref:`map-display-flight-plan`.
+Not all of the flight plan options affect the elevation profile which is noted in the related tooltips.

 Aircraft heading will turn if a backward movement relative to the active flight plan leg is detected.